 A Kanban system is an effective way to execute on many types of projects.
 Like most Lean tools, it works best when combined with a mindset of learning and continuous improvement.
 There is no single “right” way to implement a Kanban board, and many factors can influence its structure as well as the team’s behaviors.
 In general, any project team that uses the board should be trained in the concepts of Kanban, and then allowed to develop and improve upon their Kanban system as they use it.

-Kanban in projects usually takes the form a visual board composed of a grid and cards.
-(Not sure what Kanban is?
-Read this introduction to Kanban in project management.)
+Kanban in projects usually takes the form of a visual board composed of a grid and cards.
 The board may be physical, constituted of pieces of paper (commonly 3" x 5" index cards or sticky notes) on a whiteboard or a wall.
 Alternatively, the board could be electronic—several software programs and platforms support Kanban-style project management boards.
 A digital solution is a great tool when a project team is not co-located physically, or when members of the team need to access the board when out of the office.